-In this activity, we will fill this gap and train them to start their own businesses in healthy living and active ageing.
-In 8 weeks, they will follow an adaptive, individual learning pathway and learn essentials about entrepreneurship.
+In this activity, we fill this gap and train them to start their own businesses in healthy living and active ageing.
+In 8 weeks, they follow an adaptive, individual learning pathway and learn essentials about entrepreneurship.

 We aim for two target groups:

 The first group has been shown to be concerned about their future retirement and income diversification.
 Senior entrepreneurs are the fastest growing group of entrepreneurs (https://ec.europa.eu/growth/smes/promoting-entrepreneurship/we-work-for/seniors_en).
 We give them an opportunity to reduce the risk of financial vulnerability and ageism that may result in employment disadvantages.

 First of all, we expect our learners to acquire several learning targets although depending on their individual learning journey, such as:

 1. The ability to apply design thinking;